Xruud/Steam-cs2-market-sniper-selenium-python/README.md

 ## THIS IS A PROJECT MADE BY AI
-AI wrote all of the scripts
+- AI wrote all of the scripts
-It will have a lot of spaghetti and jargon code
+- **It will have a lot of spaghetti and jargon code**
-Some functions of it may not work/ or work only with some timing settings (I can't figure code out) (for example pages_to_check is weird and doesnt work mostoften)
+- **Some functions of it may not work**/ or work only with some timing settings (I can't figure code out) (for example pages_to_check is weird and doesnt work mostoften)
-(Also i can't figure out how .gitignore works so AI also made that for me) Any upgrades to the are welcome, since I have abandoned this project (hence why I'm uploading it)
+- **I can't figure out how .gitignore works so AI also made that for me**
+- **Any upgrades to the are welcome**, since I have abandoned this project (hence why I'm uploading it)

 ## ⚙️ Prerequisites